 STEP 2: Review Investment Policies

 - Click here to access the Office’s investment policies.
-Approved Broker/Dealers must independently review the Investment Policy for the State Portfolio and the Investment Policy of The Illinois Funds.
+Approved Broker/Dealers must independently review the Investment Policy Statement for the State Portfolio and the Investment Policy Statement for The Illinois Funds.
 This ensures ensure that the firm’s investment products are consistent with the policies of the Treasurer’s Office.

 STEP 3: Submit a Broker/Dealer Questionnaire